1. Home

 Bedroom

 The top energy user in your bedroom is usually your home’s heating and cooling systems.
-By improving the flow of air in the room, especially when you’re sleeping, you will use less energy to keep the room at a comfortable temperature you enjoy.
+By improving your bedroom’s airflow, especially when you’re sleeping, you will use less energy to keep the room at a comfortable temperature you enjoy.

 Here are a few other ways to make a more energy-efficient bedroom: